Symplectic Groupoids and Poisson Electrodynamics: Conclusions

-Let us conclude by mentioning two particularly noteworthy extensions of our work.
 A tantalizing perspective of our approach stems from the fact that a Poisson manifold can be quantized by a twisted polarized convolution $C^*$-algebra of a symplectic groupoid, extending standard geometric quantization of symplectic manifolds; see e.g.~\cite{Hawkins2008,Saemann:2012ab} and references therein.
-It would be interesting to exploit this quantization to produce the \emph{complete} noncommutative gauge theory for the first time, beyond the semi-classical sector captured by Poisson electrodynamics.
+It would be interesting to exploit this quantization to produce a \emph{complete} noncommutative gauge theory for the first time, beyond the semi-classical sector captured by Poisson electrodynamics.
 Among other things, this approach has the prospect of elucidating the geometric origin and algebraic structure of full noncommutative gauge symmetries.

 Another interesting avenue would be to generalise our geometric perspective to the case of \emph{twisted} Poisson manifolds, which are integrated by a twisted version of symplectic groupoids~\cite{Cattaneo:2003fs}.
 Twisted Poisson brackets are quantized by \emph{nonassociative} star-products and arise in the dynamics of electric charges in smooth magnetic monopole backgrounds as well as in string theory on certain flux compactifications; see~\cite{Szabo:2019hhg} for a review and references therein.
-The symplectic embeddings in these instances are described in~\cite{Kupriyanov:2018xji,Kupriyanov_2021} and the gauge sector of twisted Poisson electrodynamics in~\cite{Kupriyanov_2021}.
+The symplectic embeddings in these instances are described in~\cite{Kupriyanov:2018xji,Kupriyanov:2018yaj,Kupriyanov_2021} and the gauge sector of twisted Poisson electrodynamics in~\cite{Kupriyanov_2021}.
 It would be interesting to understand how these constructions are explained geometrically in terms of the twisted symplectic groupoids of~\cite{Cattaneo:2003fs}.

+Our proposed construction of minimal interaction allows, {\it in principle}, experimental verification of the hypothesis of spacetime noncommutativity.
+For example, one can test the deviation from Coulomb's law for a pair of charged particles due to one or another form of noncommutativity.
+Upon quantization such a deviation should inevitably manifest itself in atomic spectra; even if the corresponding measurements are beyond the reach of current experiments.
+Another option is to study the magnetic susceptibility of an electron gas within the framework of our proposed model of minimal interaction.
+As is well known, a non-zero magnetic susceptibility is a purely quantum effect due to the noncommutativity of position coordinates and momenta (Landau diamagnetism).
+The noncommutativity of position coordinates themselves should contribute to the overall susceptibility of the electron gas.
+This provides another possible test for noncommutativity.